onera/Maia/doc/installation.rst

 * paradigm
 * pytest_parallel

 For that, you need to use git submodules.
-Maia submodules are located at `$MAIA_FOLDER/external`.
-To populate them, use `git submodule update --init`.
+Maia submodules are located at :code:`$MAIA_FOLDER/external`.
+To populate them, use :code:`git submodule update --init`.
 Once done, CMake will use these versions of the dependencies.
 If you don't populate the submodules, CMake will try to use the ones of your environment (for instance, the one installed by Spack).

 We advise that you use some additional submodule configuration utilities provided in `this file <https://github.com/BerengerBerthoul/project_utils/blob/master/git/submodule_utils.sh>`_.
 In particular, you should use: